CMTA/RuleEngine/README.md

 The release 1.1 contains the different fixes and improvements related to this audit.

-The temporary report is available in the file [Taurus.
+The temporary report is available in [Taurus.
 Audit 3.3.
 Collected Issues.ods](doc/audits/Taurus.
 Audit 3.3.
 Collected Issues.ods)

 ### Tools

-You will find the report performed with [Slither](https://github.com/crytic/slither) in the file [slither-report.md](doc/audits/tools/slither-report.md)
+You will find the report performed with [Slither](https://github.com/crytic/slither) in [slither-report.md](doc/audits/tools/slither-report.md)

 ## Documentation